 Access Control Plan During Shelter in Place Order

 Athletics Excellence Center

-The building exterior is completed with interior finish work and site landscaping continuing through the summer.
+The building exterior is substantially complete with interior work and landscaping continuing through August.
 The project is scheduled to be completed by the middle of September for the start of the Fall 2020 quarter.
 This new Athletics facility will be home to all student athletes for training, practice, sports medicine and academics.
 Follow the progress on our live webcam from the Leavey Center or click here to see pictures of the building.

 Sobrato Campus for Discovery and Innovation